CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 ### Working using Make

 You can start and watch NSO boot up with `run` and `follow`.
-This is useful when there are issues at the start of NSO.
+This is useful when you are working with the start of NSO.

 ```bash
 make run follow